dprentiss/reqs/README.md

 2. An Index maps from Properties to either Nodes or Relationships.
 We are also able to use the database in a more traditional fashion.
 An Index keeps track of every entity by name.

 3. A Traversal navigates the graph according to predetermined rules.
 Reqs uses Traversals to find out which entities are related to each other.
 For example, the Traversal knows to return only the Concerns identified by a Stakeholder in question, though there may be a path in the graph between him and other Concerns.
-The code below is the evaluator used to define the behavior of the Traversal used to identify relationships in Reqs.
+The code below is the evaluator used to define the behavior of the Traversal used to identify relationships in Reqs. (from [NodeWrapper.java](https://github.com/dprentiss/reqs/blob/master/src/main/java/com/github/dprentiss/reqs/NodeWrapper.java))

 ``` java